hashicorp/terraform-enterprise-helm/README.md

 By default, Helm does not wait until all of the resources are running before it exits.
 Many charts require Docker images that are over 600M in size, and may take additional time to install into the cluster.
 You can use the `--wait` and `--timeout` flags in helm install to force helm to wait until a minimum number of deployment replicates have passed their health-check based readiness checks before helm returns control to the shell.

-To keep track of a release's state, or to re-read configuration information, you can use [helm status](https://helm.sh/docs/helm/helm_status/), IE:
+To keep track of a release's state, or to re-read configuration information, you can use [helm status](https://helm.sh/docs/helm/helm_status/), i.e:

 ```sh
   helm status terraform-enterprise -n terraform-enterprise